brianleehere/brianleehereresume/README.md

 ## What This Is

 A clean, responsive personal site with one differentiating feature: a conversational AI chatbot at the bottom of the page that answers questions about my professional background in real time.
-Visitors can ask things like *"What did Brian do at Snap?"* or *"Tell me about AMI SOCIAL"* and get specific, context-aware responses powered by Claude.
+Visitors can ask things like *"What did Brian do at Snap?"* or *"What is Brian's Product Manager Experience?"* and get specific, context-aware responses powered by Claude.

 The entire project — frontend, API integration, deployment — was built in a single afternoon using Claude Code from the terminal.